ngs-docs/angus/R_Introductory_tutorial_2014.md

 ####Formula

-Another type of object we will need for this workshop (well a variant of it) is called formula Not surprisingly this is used generally to generate a formula for a statistical model we want to fit.
+Another type of object we will need for this workshop (well a variant of it) is called formula.
+Not surprisingly this is used generally to generate a formula for a statistical model we want to fit.

 ```r
 model_1 <- y ~ x1 + x2 + x1:x2